Home > Desserts > Banana Bread Recipe

 Banana Bread

-• To a large bowl add the flour, sugar, brown sugar, bicarb soda, salt and cinnamon and use a whisk to combine.
+• Combine dry ingredients – To a large bowl add the flour, sugar, brown sugar, bicarb soda, salt and cinnamon and use a whisk to combine.
 Set aside.

-• Pour into the loaf tin.
+• Bake – Pour into the loaf tin.
 Line the butter strips across the top of the batter to get that nice split down the center as the bread bakes.
 Sprinkle with oats (optional).
-Bake for 15 minutes, then turn the temperature down to 160C / 320F and bake for another 40 minutes or until a toothpick inserted into the center comes out clean.
+Bake for 15 minutes, then turn the temperature down to 150C / 300F (170C / 340F for no fan) and bake for another 25 minutes.
+Then gently take out of the oven and loosely cover with foil to prevent it from browning too much or burning.
+Bake for a final 40 min, or until a toothpick inserted into the center comes out clean.

 Notes